Does Cannabis Help With Recovery After A Workout?

 Many people use cannabis and CBD products to help them recover quickly from the wear and tear of exercise or daily life.
 But what does using cannabis or CBD to recover look like?

-It could be an ICU nurse finishing a grueling shift and taking a puff from a CBD cartridge to ease her aching feet; a martial artist massaging a 1:1 salve into his battered joints to reduce inflammation and get back into the dojo as soon as possible; or an active mother juggling workouts, kids and a new business who uses cannabis tinctures to relax, improve her appetite, and sleep soundly through the night.
+It could be an ICU nurse finishing a grueling shift and taking a puff from a CBD cartridge to ease her aching feet; a martial artist massaging a 1:1 salve into his battered joints to get back into the dojo as soon as possible; or an active mother juggling workouts, kids and a new business who uses cannabis tinctures to relax, improve her appetite, and sleep soundly through the night.

 Regardless of how you use it, cannabis and CBD can aid many of your body’s natural healing mechanisms.